poult-lab/daily-word/english_words_ learning.md

 [noun] That means the crypto's creators cash out of their coins in exchange for real money, quickly devaluing the crypto's value.

-"to give a lower value to sth, making it seem less important than it really is"
+"to give a lower value to sth, making it seem less important than it really is/贬值"